Virtual CTO Subscription Terms of Service: Client Acceptance

 5.1.
 Communication.
 The Consultant will be reasonably available for communication during normal business hours (8:00 AM CST to 5:00 PM CST, Monday through Friday, excluding public holidays).
 Preferred communication methods are email and scheduled video/phone calls.
 The Consultant will try to respond to Client inquiries promptly, consistent with the subscription nature.

 5.2.
 Reporting.
-The Consultant will give the Client a monthly activity summary report detailing hours used (for Monthly Development Hours and Overage Hours) and key activities performed.
+The Consultant will give the Client a monthly activity summary report detailing hours used (for Development Hours and Overage Hours) and key activities performed.

-1. Intellectual Property
+6. Intellectual Property

 6.1.
 Pre-Existing IP.
 Each Party keeps all rights to its own intellectual property that existed before this Agreement, including software, tools, methods, documents, and trade secrets (“Pre-Existing IP”).